fab2s/YaEtl/docs/laravel.md

 ```

 ### Unique Key extractor
-In many simple case you can use the handy `UniqueKeyExtractor` whhich also implement `JoinableInterface`
+In many simple case you can use the handy `UniqueKeyExtractor` which also implement `JoinableInterface`

 ```php
 use fab2s\YaEtl;